 Who must register for VAT in Thailand?

-Any individual or organization who supplies goods or services on a regular basis in Thailand with a turnover of more than THB 1.8 million (USD 51,151) per year is subject to VAT in Thailand.
+Any individual or organization that supplies goods or services on a regular basis in Thailand with a turnover of more than THB 1.8 million (USD 51,151) per year is subject to VAT in Thailand.

 • prior to the business operation;

 • in a maximum of 30 days after its turnover has exceeded THB 1.8 million.

 The experts at our firm specialized in company registration matters in Thailand can also help investors understand the principles of VAT compliance.